Nules84/CI_PP2_ArtiQuiz/TESTING.md

 Internet Explorer is now obsolete.
 It may also be worth mentioning that the keyframes animation on the index.html page is extremely laggy when using
 Internet Explorer, however as previously stated, this is mostly an obsolete browser.

-It is worth mentioning that the Quizzical favicon image displays within the browser's tab for all HTML pages.
+It is worth mentioning that the ArchiQuiz favicon image displays within the browser's tab for all HTML pages.

 ---

 ## :heavy_check_mark: **CODE VALIDATION** <a name="validation"></a>

-Quizzical's code has been tested via the [W3C Markup Validation Service](https://validator.w3.org/) & [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+ArchiQuiz's code has been tested via the [W3C Markup Validation Service](https://validator.w3.org/) & [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 A few warnings did flag up:

 * questions.html & completed.html both contain empty heading tags.